CRPropa/CRPropa3/Possible-Developments.md

 * **Photons from photo-disintegration**:
 Currently, photons from photo-disintegration of cosmic ray nuclei are neglected.
-Taking these photons into account would require a suitable implementation of predicted photon energies from e.g. TALYS
+Taking these photons into account would require a suitable implementation of predicted photon energies from e.g. TALYS (in progress)
-* **Direct implementation of EleCa**:
-EleCa is currently used after the actual CRPropa simulation.
-Since EleCa is a MC code for individual photons, the functionality could be directly implemented in CRPropa in the form of simulation modules.
-This would allow propagating photons in the same way as nuclei and neutrinos, using the potentially more efficient CRPropa framework and considerably reducing code complexity.

 * **Galactic magnetic field models**: Implementation of new models for the galactic magnetic field such as the revised random field of the JF12 model described in [arXiv:1409.5120](http://arxiv.org/abs/arXiv:1409.5120).